tonyvict/tp/docs/DeveloperGuide.md

 - Invalid indices throw `MESSAGE_INVALID_PERSON_DISPLAYED_INDEX`.
 - Because the command is irreversible, consider pairing it with undo when available.

+### Mark Student Attendance Command

+#### What it does

+Marks a student's attendance for a specific lesson as 'present'.
+This helps tutors keep an accurate record of class attendance, which is essential for tracking student records and for billing purposes.

+#### Parameters

+`mark INDEX lesson/LESSON_INDEX`

+-   `INDEX` — required, 1-based.
+Identifies the student in the current filtered list.
+-   `LESSON_INDEX` — required, 1-based.
+Identifies the lesson in the student's lesson list, which is visible when the student's card is expanded.

+#### Overview

+The `mark` command follows the standard command pattern of *parse → construct command → execute on the model*.
+It is designed to be a quick and straightforward way to update a single lesson's attendance.

+#### High-level flow

+!Mark command activity

+The activity diagram shows the user's journey: the tutor provides the student and lesson indices, the system validates them, checks if the lesson is already marked, and then updates the attendance status before confirming success.

+#### Parsing pipeline

+!Mark command parser sequence

+The sequence diagram shows how `AddressBookParser` delegates to `MarkCommandParser`.
+The parser:

+1. Tokenises the arguments to find the person `INDEX` and the `lesson/LESSON_INDEX`.
+2. Uses `ParserUtil` to parse both indices into `Index` objects.
+3. Ensures both indices are present and valid.
+4. Instantiates and returns a fully initialised `MarkCommand`.

+Key classes: `MarkCommandParser`, `ParserUtil`.

+#### Execution behaviour

+!Mark command execution sequence

+The sequence diagram documents the runtime checks when `MarkCommand#execute(Model)` is invoked.
+The command:

+1. Retrieves the target `Person` from the filtered list using the person index.
+2. Retrieves the target `Lesson` from the person's `LessonList` using the lesson index.
+3. Checks if the lesson is already marked as present.
+If so, it throws a `CommandException` with `MESSAGE_LESSON_ALREADY_MARKED`.
+4. Creates a new `Lesson` object with the same details but with its attendance status set to `true`.
+5. Creates a new `Person` object with the updated `LessonList`.
+6. Calls `model.setPerson(...)` to replace the old person object with the new one, and returns a success message.

+Key classes: `MarkCommand`, `Model`, `Person`, `Lesson`, `LessonList`.

+#### Validation and error handling

+-   Invalid or missing student `INDEX` throws `MESSAGE_INVALID_PERSON_DISPLAYED_INDEX`.
+-   Invalid or missing `LESSON_INDEX` throws `MESSAGE_INVALID_LESSON_DISPLAYED_INDEX`.
+-   Attempting to mark a lesson that is already marked as present throws `MESSAGE_LESSON_ALREADY_MARKED`.

+#### Design Considerations

+-   **Immutability**: The command creates new `Lesson` and `Person` objects instead of mutating existing ones.
+This aligns with the functional programming paradigm and makes state management more predictable.
+-   **Idempotency Check**: The check for whether a lesson is already marked prevents redundant operations and provides clear feedback to the user, avoiding confusion.
+-   **User Experience**: The command requires two separate indices, which is clear but requires the user to first identify the student and then the specific lesson.
+This is a trade-off for precision.
+-   **Flexibility**: The command intentionally allows marking lessons in the past, present, or future.
+This gives tutors the flexibility to catch up on old attendance records or pre-mark attendance for a known upcoming attendance.

+### Unmark Student Attendance Command

+#### What it does

+Reverts a student's attendance for a specific lesson to 'not present'.
+This is useful for correcting mistakes made during attendance-taking.

+#### Parameters

+`unmark INDEX lesson/LESSON_INDEX`

+-   `INDEX` — required, 1-based.
+Identifies the student in the current filtered list.
+-   `LESSON_INDEX` — required, 1-based.
+Identifies the lesson in the student's lesson list.

+#### Overview

+The `unmark` command is the direct counterpart to the `mark` command and follows the same *parse → command → execute* pattern.
+Its primary function is to reverse an attendance mark.

+#### High-level flow

+!Unmark command activity

+The activity diagram illustrates the flow for unmarking a lesson, which mirrors the `mark` command's logic: validate indices, check the current state, update the lesson, and confirm the change.

+#### Parsing pipeline

+!Unmark command parser sequence

+The sequence diagram shows `AddressBookParser` delegating to `UnmarkCommandParser`.
+The parser:

+1. Parses the person `INDEX` from the preamble.
+2. Parses the `lesson/LESSON_INDEX` from the prefixed arguments.
+3. Uses `ParserUtil` to validate and create `Index` objects for both.
+4. Constructs and returns an `UnmarkCommand` with the parsed indices.

+Key classes: `UnmarkCommandParser`, `ParserUtil`.

+#### Execution behaviour

+!Unmark command execution sequence

+The sequence diagram captures the runtime flow of `UnmarkCommand#execute(Model)`.
+The command:

+1. Retrieves the target `Person` and `Lesson` using the provided indices.
+2. Guards against invalid indices by throwing a `CommandException` if either is out of bounds.
+3. Checks if the lesson is already marked as 'not present'.
+If so, it throws a `CommandException` with `MESSAGE_LESSON_ALREADY_UNMARKED`.
+4. Creates a new `Lesson` with its attendance status set to `false`.
+5. Creates a new `Person` with the updated `LessonList`.
+6. Updates the model via `model.setPerson(...)` and returns a success message confirming the change.

+Key classes: `UnmarkCommand`, `Model`, `Person`, `Lesson`, `LessonList`.

+#### Validation and error handling

+-   Invalid student `INDEX` throws `MESSAGE_INVALID_PERSON_DISPLAYED_INDEX`.
+-   Invalid `LESSON_INDEX` throws `MESSAGE_INVALID_LESSON_DISPLAYED_INDEX`.
+-   Attempting to unmark a lesson that is already 'not present' throws `MESSAGE_LESSON_ALREADY_UNMARKED`.

+#### Design Considerations

+-   **Symmetry with `mark`**: The command's structure, validation, and execution flow are intentionally symmetric with `MarkCommand` to ensure a consistent and predictable developer and user experience.
+-   **Error-Correction Focus**: This command serves as a simple and direct way to correct errors, which is a critical usability feature for data entry applications.
+-   **State-Awareness**: By checking if the lesson is already unmarked, the command avoids unnecessary model updates and provides precise feedback, preventing user confusion about the state of the data.
+-   **Flexibility**: Mirroring the `mark` command, `unmark` also works on past, present, and future lessons.
+This is crucial for correcting historical attendance errors or adjusting plans for future lessons.
 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**